- June 29, 2018

 CONCLUSE is an atmospheric horror game featuring a chilling soundtrack by various artists.
 The game includes 15 original tracks that enhance the eerie ambiance, with songs ranging from dark synthwave to haunting piano melodies.
 CONCLUSE promises a thrilling experience for horror enthusiasts, with a focus on its immersive and unsettling soundscape.

-- Great atmosphere reminiscent of classic PS1 horror games, particularly Silent Hill.
+- Great atmosphere and eerie visuals reminiscent of classic PS1 horror games.

-- The game can be overly dark, making it difficult to navigate and see important items.
+- The game is often too dark, making it difficult to navigate and see important items.

 “The atmosphere is masterfully done.”